svalaskevicius/material.nvim/README.md

 ![screen](/media/Material.png)

+NOTE: This branch is less maintained.
+If you want the latest and greatest use the master branch.

 ## Features

 material.nvim is meant to be a modern colorscheme written in lua for NeoVim that supports a lot of the new features